yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     Azure alerts also provide a unified view to all your alert rules and ability to manage them a single place; including viewing any unresolved alerts.
 Learn more about functionality from??[Azure alerts - Overview](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-unified-alerts).

-    Alert uses the term??**Log Alerts**??to describe alerts where signal is custom query based on??[Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-tutorial-viewdata)??or??[Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-analytics).
-The??[new metric alert capability](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-near-real-time-metric-alerts)??provides ability to alert on??[multidimensional metrics](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-metric-charts)??for specific Azure resources.
-The alerts for such resource can use additional filters on dimensions creating??**Multi-Dimensional Metric Alerts**.
+    Alert uses the term **Log Alerts** to describe alerts where signal is custom query based on [Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-tutorial-viewdata) or [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-analytics).
+The [new metric alert capability](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-near-real-time-metric-alerts) provides ability to alert on [multidimensional metrics](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-metric-charts) for specific Azure resources.
+The alerts for such resource can use additional filters on dimensions creating **Multi-Dimensional Metric Alerts**.

     Contoso could use Azure Alerts to raise awareness to Contoso staff when an issue occurs such as the VM being restarted, deleted, or any other action they want to be made aware of.